ua-2024q3-astr513/astr513/docs/derive.md

 The truncation error arises from approximating the derivative using discrete differences, while the round-off error is due to the finite precision of floating-point arithmetic used in computations.

 For the forward and backward difference methods, the truncation error is proportional to $h$, meaning that decreasing $h$ improves the approximation's accuracy linearly.
-In contrast, the central difference method’s truncation error decreases quadratically with $h$, offering better accuracy for smaller step sizes.
+In contrast, the central difference method's truncation error decreases quadratically with $h$, offering better accuracy for smaller step sizes.

 However, reducing $h$ too much can amplify round-off errors, as the difference $f(x + h) - f(x)$ becomes dominated by floating-point precision limitations.
 Therefore, selecting an optimal step size $h$ is crucial.